bachalimed/firststepsnursery/src/Components/lib/Consts/Notes.md

 8. we create a new employee and we can edit employee and choose roles for employee(animator, desk, academic...)
 9. studetn document and employee documetns: there should be not editing of document after document have been uploaded, at least no removing.(alert or prevent) because references in the document have been set for documents
-10. studetn docuetn edit only works second click?
+10. studetn docuetn edit only works second click? academic years "1000" use as criteria to query all years data instead of only one selected year